oh-facts/y3k-8/README.md

 Open an issue before you choose to work on it because it is possible I am aware / working on it.
 This isn't needed if we already spoke elsewhere. (however, when doing a pr, explain the thing for documentation's sake).

 All build systems for C/C++ are inreedemably bad.
 This project will never use one.
 I have bat scripts in my root directory to automate things that mean to me but I gitignore them.
 Feel free to do the same with shell/make/ninja/cmake if you prefer.
 Add them to the gitignore, or don't track them yourself.

+Report bugs if you find them.
+Work on them if you want to.
+Make an issue first.

 Check `STYLE.md` for the style guide